Advanced Placement credit (AP credit)

 A course schedule that includes more than 18 semester credit hours.

-Decal for the windshield that allows for legal campus parking based on designation (student, faculty-staff, residential student, etc.).
+Online statement that allows for legal campus parking based on designation (student, faculty-staff, residential student, etc.).

 A student who enrolls in less than 12 semester credit hours in a given session.